 4.1.
 Such a transfer shall only be available if a solar energy fund for affordable housing is created by the Housing Trust Fund, Washington state Housing Finance Commission, or another state agency program for which the project is qualified to participate.
 There is no assurance that such a program will be available.

-5. The building official may approve an alternative method to meet this requirement if the owner's engineer or architect can demonstrate, to the satisfaction of the building official, that the alternative method will provide equal or greater solar performance as required by this section.
+5. The building official may approve an alternative method to meet this requirement if the applicant's engineer or architect can demonstrate, to the satisfaction of the building official, that the alternative method will provide equal or greater solar performance as required by this section.

 6. Affordable housing.
 The on-site renewable energy generation system is not required for affordable housing projects.

 NEW SECTION.
-SECTION 118.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:

-Section 502.1 of the International Energy Conservation Code is supplemented with the following:

-Additions – efficiency package (C502.1.1).
-Additions smaller than 500 square feet of conditioned floor area are not required to comply with IECC C406.

-NEW SECTION.
-SECTION 119.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 122.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows: